-- 5.44 We are required by the Orders to publish information on the number of ROCs claimed but not issued for a number of reasons including if data has been queried. - 5.45 We will publish on our website a total of all ROCs claimed but not issued in an obligation period.
+- 5.44 We are required by the Orders to publish information on the number of ROCs claimed but not issued.55 ROCs may be claimed but not issued for a number of reasons including if data has been queried. - 5.45 We will publish on our website a total of all ROCs claimed but not issued in an obligation period.
 These statistics will not include ROCs that we have decided not to issue.
 This information is also available via our public reports and published in the Renewables Obligation Annual Report.